BuildOnViction/docs/docs/whitepaper.md

 percent of $X$ is sent to the masternode’s address.
 Eighty percent of
 $X$ is shared in proportion to the amount of coins deposited and voted by the masternode and coin-holders, respectively.
-The last ten percent of $X$ credits to the foundation.
+The last ten percent of $X$ credits to the **Tomochain** foundation.
 Coin-holders who unvote before the checkpoint block will not receive any shared reward.

 ## Tomochain Consensus Protocol {#Sec:ProtocolOverview}

 ### Double Validation Process {#double-validation-process .unnumbered}

-In , masternodes share equal responsibility to run the system and keep it stable.
+In TomoChain, masternodes share equal responsibility to run the system and keep it stable.
 Full nodes should run on powerful hardware configuration and high-speed network connectivity in order to ensure the required block time (target to two seconds).
 Only masternodes can produce and seal blocks.
-In order for that, the consensus relies on the concept of **Double Validation** that improves some existing consensus mechanisms, namely **Single Validation**.
+In order for that, the **Tomochain** consensus relies on the concept of **Double Validation** that improves some existing consensus mechanisms, namely **Single Validation**.
 In the followings, we first describe the **Double Validation**, then analyze the differences and improvements of